What Are XLAs and How To Use Them in IT Service Management

 And remember, XLAs are not just there because they’re nice.
 There’s a business case for XLAs too.

-On a different note, another cool thing about XLAs is that something which would be seen as an SLA failure may not be reflected in your XLA.
-Consider that restaurant above, for example.
-Let’s say your food takes forever and comes out cold.
-In SLA terms, the kitchen has already failed.
+In SLA terms, the kitchen has already failed, as you might experience with technology that’s not user-friendly.
 But – from an XLAs point of view – you can still salvage the situation.
-Likewise, if you keep your end users up to date about the progress of a late ticket, you can mitigate how negative the XLA feedback is.
+Likewise, if you keep your end-users up to date about the progress of a late ticket, you can mitigate how negative the XLA feedback is (perhaps unlike with customer satisfaction survey questions).

 What’s an XLA metric?

 OK, so XLAs may seem really fluffy.
-And of course, they are fluffier than SLAs, but that’s not really a problem.
+And, of course, they are fluffier than SLAs, but that’s not really a problem.
 This is actually something I want to write more on over on the TOPdesk blog in the near future, but here’s a quick breakdown.

 • Consistent service quality among operators